waterwo2/graphics-term-project/README.md

 Sphere Packing - Term Project - Fred Barthel, Parker Carlson, Martin Soto, Bryan Stoffel, Megan Waterworth
 -------------------------------------------
 This project implements normal and dense sphere packing algorithms and views it in OpenGL.
+Bryan, Parker, and Martin: Writing the Algorithm
+Megan and Fred: Doing OpenGL and Animation

 Getting Started